DebbieHuang35117/IC_hw5/README.md

 ## IC hw5 b10607011
 This is Debbie Huang's homework for IC hw5.
-This file mainly accomodate to TA Shelley's sample code.
+The file mainly refers to TA Shelley's sample code.

-# ItC-python-hw-sample-code
+## ItC-python-hw-sample-code
   * TA sample codes for Introduction to Computer

  * Code Submission